Piedmont Park: Cotton States and International Exposition (1895)

 In 1894, the Piedmont Exposition Company offered to sell the land to the city of Atlanta for $165,000.00, but Mayor John B. Goodwin refused.
-Thus, The park remained in private hands and outside the city limits for another ten years.

 The Cotton States and International Exposition which opened for 100 days beginning on September 18, 1895 and ending December 31, 1895, attracted visitors from the U.S. and 13 countries.
 Over $2 million was spent on the transformation of Piedmont Park.
 The government allocated $250,000 for the construction of a government building and many states and countries such as Argentina also had their own buildings.
 Also constructed for the fair were the Tropical gardens, now known as the Atlanta Botanical Garden, and Lake Clara Meer which was originally a pond but was expanded to 11.5 acre for the event.
 Today, the stone balustrades scattered around the park are the only part of the enormous main building.
 The park remains largely as Joseph Forsyth Johnson designed it for the exposition although some changes were made during the Olmsted planning phase.
-However, most of the buildings that were constructed for the exposition were made of local Georgia granite and the buildings were dismantled after the event so that the granite could be sold to absolve the debt that the city incurred to hold the fair.

-Booker T. Washington delivered his famous Atlanta Exposition Speech at the Expo, which is "widely regarded as one of the most significant speeches in American history."
-In his speech, Washington pushed for progress but not integration, a point that angered many other black leaders such as W. E. B. Du Bois.